BearSSL is an implementation of the SSL/TLS protocol (RFC 5246) written in C. It aims at offering the following features:

 A simple session cache is provided, for handling abbreviated handshakes when a client comes back.
 The cache needs 100 bytes of RAM per remembered session.
 Both the client and server codes handle session resumption.

 Secure Renegotiation (RFC 5746) is implemented.
 Renegotiations are rejected if that extension is not supported by the peer.
+A configurable flag also allows rejecting all renegotiations.

 Maximum Fragment Length extension is used by the client code to negociate a smaller maximum record size.
 This allows running with even less RAM; unfortunately, as the extension is defined in RFC 6066, only the client may use that extension effectively, so a RAM-constrained server cannot ask for smaller records.